AmaranthosLabs/AmaranthosLabs/index.md

 title: Amaranthos Labs
 feature_text: ## Immutability in Perpetuity
 feature_image: "https://picsum.photos/1300/400?image=989"
-excerpt: "Amaranthos researches critical information creation, security, communication, storage and retrieval"
+excerpt: "Amaranthos researches critical information protection and access"
 ---

 ### How do you control your most important information?